PLATFORM

 The school committee is in a perfect position to connect students and their families, teachers and staff, school and district administrators and the city government, and residents of Cambridge at large with one another.
 As a school committee member I have been committed to keeping open, vital lines of communication between all of these stakeholders.

-This term we increased our budget for communications and family engagement, including new positions and made progress towards filling open positions.
+During my service on the School Committee we increased our budget for communications and family engagement, including new positions and made progress towards filling open positions.
 I successfully advocated for more capacity in our communications staff, who were being asked to do too much without enough support.

 We have so much energy, talent, good will and commitment in our community.
 We need to welcome everyone in and enable them to help us provide the best possible academic and civic education for our children.
 We must work together with vision and direction and make course corrections as needed.